Menu

 How does this play out?
 Chances are your ability to empathise has evaporated.
 Maybe you even give him a piece of your mind (and not the nicest piece either!).
 Would that make you a 'bad' person?
 No. To borrow a line from the book: "It's a very normal reaction but not the most effective response."

 Character is having the emotional intelligence to understand what you're feeling and why in a given scenario.
-But more than that, it's using that perspective to pick effective behaviours.
+But more than that, it's using that perspective to pick effective behaviors.
 If you can see a trivial little accident for what it really is, you're far less likely to let it derail a moment of actual significance.
 As a result, you get to the meeting composure intact.

 But as we've said, it's not just the present that shapes behaviour.
 What about the past?